-network An intercellular network data frame as produced by intercell\network.
+An intercellular network data frame as produced by intercell\network. network ing pair, only the first row will be preserved.

 Additional columns to keep.
-Note: if these have multiple values for an interacting pair, only the first row will be preserved.
+Note: if these have multiple values for an interact-

 A data frame with interacting pairs and interaction attributes.